 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

 These 10 goal setting tips will help you be more productive, motivated, and finish your tasks every day.
-Make sure to go to tip #9 for the free goal tracker printable.
+Make sure to go scroll to the end for the free goal tracker printable.

 1. Set Realistic Goals

 When you’re setting goals, you have to be honest with yourself.
 You know your limits and how long things take you to complete.

 If you’re a writer, for example, work out how many words you can write in a day.
 Don’t use other people as your benchmark.
 That way, you won’t set writing goals that will overwhelm you.

 There’s no point in setting a goal to write ‘one post a day’ if it usually takes you 2-3 days.
 You’ll give up very quickly if you overwhelm yourself.